Astronomy20/MultiLib/README.md

 ## Why MultiLib

-Building a multiblock structure by hand usually means reimplementing the same handful of problems for every mod: scanning neighboring blocks in the right order, handling all four horizontal rotations (and sometimes vertical ones), persisting which structures are currently formed across a world reload, and wiring up a recipe-browser page so players can see the layout.
+Building a multiblock structure by hand usually means reimplementing the same handful of problems for every mod: scanning neighboring blocks in the right order, handling rotations, persisting which structures are currently formed across a world reload and wiring up a recipe-browser page so players can see the layout.
 MultiLib solves all of that once, behind a small public API, so mod authors can focus on what their structure *does* rather than how it's detected.

 ## Features